 Thank you for subscribing!
 Use code EARTH20 at checkout for 20% off.

-The ins and outs of a firming and lifting at-home facial ft.
-Costa Brazil Kaya Face Oil and Joanna Czech Facial Massager.
+The ins and outs of a firming and lifting at-home facial featuring Costa Brazil Kaya Jungle Anti-Aging Face Oil and Joanna Czech Facial Massager.

 In the beauty world, Joanna Czech needs little introduction.
 She is considered the facialist, to New York fashion editors and the Hollywood elite, with hands that deeply penetrate the skin muscles and, “work you like dough,” she says over the phone from her home in the Hamptons.
 While the Polish aesthetician is not one for trends, she does have an expansive toolkit that’s filled with her favorite products—luckily for us it includes Costa Brazil’s Kaya Face and Body Oils, among others—and tools such as a negative ionization machine, for hydration and immune support; a cryotherapy machine, which uses cold therapy to help with inflammation and collagen production; and her Joanna Czech Facial Massager, an easy-to-use aluminum and zinc hand-held tool meant for massage benefits at home.